anantac1977/spring-cloud-discovery-server/README.md

 3) a way for a client or an application to find other services.

 4) a way to check the health of a service and remove the unhealthy instances from it's registry.
 So an application service would implement a health check which is typically, a REST endpoint which would be invoked by the service discovery server to check the health of a service instance.
+Set the property eureka.client.health.check.enabled.

+There are several different areas where one can configure the Spring Cloud Eureka.
+The top three categories are "eureka.server.*", "eureka.client.*" and "eureka.instance.*".
+Eureka server may connect to the actuator endpoint /health

 The key components which are involved in a service discovery, are
 1) The Discovery Server